 Putting it into Practice

 As you saw at the beginning of this chapter, being professional is an important business communication competency.
-By exhibiting courtesy, care, and conventionality, you will get past the initial hurdle of business communication: getting your receiver to pay attention to your message and to take you seriously.
+By exhibiting courtesy, care, and conventionality, you will get past the initial hurdle of business communication: getting your receiver to pay attention to your message and take you seriously.
 Moreover, being professional sets the stage for developing the other core competencies.

 You should now be ready to begin practicing and applying the professional competency.
 The majority of the writing people do each day in the workplace involves professional correspondence.
 Therefore, in this section, you will learn strategies for writing the three most common kinds of professional correspondence: direct requests, good news messages, and bad news messages.